-The 3.8.0 release of WPML introduces a new feature called End-users Accounts.
+WPML allows you to create End-users Accounts.
 These accounts are meant for the owners and users of the sites that you, as a developer, create for them.
-The main purpose of this feature is to enable WPML support help these users to translate their site’s content.
+The main purpose of this feature is to enable WPML support for these users and help them learn how to translate their site’s content.

 Since this feature is for helping end-users with translating their sites, they get some important things from the WPML team: